-In December 2016, John and I had a 21 hour layover in Abu Dhabi.
+In December 2016, I had a 21 hour layover in Abu Dhabi.

-We’ve had several long layovers in Abu Dhabi, but this was the first time we had daylight hours to explore.
+I’ve had several long layovers in Abu Dhabi, but this was the first time I had daylight hours to explore.

 The mosque is considered to be the key site for worship in the United Arab Emirates, and is one of the few in the region open to non-Muslims.

 Mosques hold a religious and sacred position for all Muslims, so please remember to show respect by abiding by the specific ethics and rules indicated on their website.

 Women are required to wear an abaya (gown) and headscarf:

 Both are provided by the mosque, or you are welcome to wear your own headscarf if you prefer.

 A worthwhile free 60 minute guided tour helps explain some fundamentals of the Islamic religion while pointing out some of the stylistic highlights of the interior.

 Tour times vary so be sure to check the website for tour times and prayer times.

 Another enjoyable place to visit in Abu Dhabi is the Mina Fish Market located at Port Zayed.